 Mr. Schiller was one of ten attorneys in the Chicago area selected for a Pro Bono Leadership Award by the Midwest Immigrant & Human Rights Center and the American Bar Association.

-Mr. Schiller also serves as an Adjunct Lecturer in the undergraduate program at Northwestern University, teaching a course on the subject of international human rights and U.S. refugee law.
+Mr. Schiller also serves as an Adjunct Lecturer in the undergraduate program at Northwestern University, teaching a senior level course on the subject of international human rights and U.S. refugee law.